wh-alice/mig_visualstudio/vs/misc/attribute-cannot-be-used-because-it-does-not-have-a-public-constructor.md

 ---
-title: "Attribute cannot be used because it does not have a Public constructor" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Attribute cannot be used because it does not have a Public constructor | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"